Ajisen Ramen: China

 The current president of the Hong Kong-listed Ajisen China Holdings is businesswoman Poon Wai.
 The company's executive directors were Poon Wai, her brother Jason Poon Ka Man (潘嘉聞), and Yin Yi Bing (尹一兵).
 Yan resigned on 18 July 2013.

 In 2011 the Chinese company was fined 200,000 yuan for misrepresenting the nutritional content of its soup.

 Canada

-There are six locations in the Greater Toronto Area:
+There are ten locations in the Greater Toronto Area: